ntustison/LAMNrFlows/Manuscript/abstract.md

 applications.
-While diffusion models have dominated recent research efforts in image synthesis, the developmental trajectory of normalizing flows from reversible networks through NICE/RealNVP to Glow offers a complementary path that provides a tractable, exact inversion between image and latent spaces.
+While diffusion models have dominated recent research efforts in image synthesis, the developmental trajectory of normalizing flows from reversible networks through NICE/RealNVP to Glow offers a complementary path that provides a tractable, exact bijective mapping between image and latent spaces.
+Building on this perspective, we treat modalities as a single multiflow, multiscale latent system.
+Using Glow architectures with explicit per-level latent access, we fit per-level Gaussian statistics across the multi-view cohort and, for any observed subset of modalities, compute a closed-form joint posterior over the missing latents that captures cross-modal covariance.
+One exact inverse then yields \(M \to N\) imputations that are jointly coherent across outputs while preserving calibrated likelihoods for principled comparison and uncertainty analyses.
+We further introduce per-level latent alignment across modalities via lightweight projector heads under alignment constraints provided by a family of possible objectives:  Pearson, Barlow Twins, VICReg, InfoNCE, HSIC, with optional CCA-guided subspaces and uncertainty-aware weighting to account for aleatoric variability.
+Together, these components provide a flexible framework for within-subject multimodal modeling that scales to 2-D/3-D medical volumes and emphasizes exactness, interpretability, and reproducibility.
+We release open-source implementations and demonstrate cross-modal synthesis and imputation on various medical imaging benchmarks.
-Here, we present multimodal imaging workflows within the ANTsX ecosystem that make this approach practical.
-Specifically, 1) we extend the PyTorch-based normflows and ANTsTorch libraries supporting 2D/3D Glow implementations, correcting multiscale reshape orderings, stabilizing log-determinants, and providing a reproducible command-line interface with mixed precision, EMA, resumable checkpoints, and augmentation scheduling; 2) we introduce per-level latent alignment via lightweight projector heads and an optional CCA-guided subspace/clamp, with uncertainty-aware (Kendall–Gal) weighting across objectives including Pearson correlation, Barlow Twins, VICReg, InfoNCE, and HSIC; and 3) we propose conditional-Gaussian modeling for image imputation that estimates per-level means and covariances (with shrinkage/jitter as needed), computes closed-form posteriors for observed/missing splits, and inversely maps precisely from the imputed latent space to the corresponding image space.
-We demonstrate these workflows on the young-adult HCP T1-weighted, T2-weighted, and FA images, yielding a tested, open-source template for cross-modal synthesis, exact likelihood estimation, and principled imputation, along with practical guidance for selecting alignment objectives and regularization strategies across modalities.